Q: What is Double Up Food Bucks?

 Q: Is it really free?
 Where does the money come from?

 http://www.farmersmarketfund.org.A: Yes, it’s really free.
-Double Up Food Bucks is partially funded by an appropriation from the State of Oregon, and also has support from private and community foundations and partners across Oregon.
+Double Up Food Bucks is partially funded by an appropriation from the State of Oregon, a federal GusNIP grant, a federal GusCRR grant, and also has support from private and community foundations and partners across Oregon.
 DUFB is administered by Farmers Market Fund, a Portland-based 501(c)3 nonprofit dedicated to making healthy, locally-grown food accessible to underserved Oregonians.
 To learn more, visit www.farmersmarketfund.org.

 Q : What is SNAP, and how can I get it?